camilla-zhang/ad_sales_prediction/README.md

 This study served two purposes.
 First, by generating a series of models, I have determined which parameters and algorithms are better at predicting sales than others.
 More interestingly, this study uncovers the time trends of ad sales and which media channels should be focused more on to increase ad sales.

-Our results found that the XGBoost regression, had the highest prediction score of 92%.
-Of the features in the model, impressions from google served as the most significant positive predictor for sales.
+Our results found that the XGBoost regression, had the highest prediction score of 91%.
+Of the features in the model, impressions from Google served as the most significant positive predictor for sales, while paid views not as helpful for sale growth.
 We also found that the SARIMAX(0,1,0) model had the best performance for forecasting sales over time.

 ### Data and Methods
 ___